mzfrank/myweb/index.md

-[I work in the Finance Department, University of Minnesota](https://carlsonschool.umn.edu/faculty/murray-frank).
+[I work in the Finance Department, University of Minnesota](https://carlsonschool.umn.edu/faculty/murray-frank) where I am a Professor of Finance and Piper Jaffray Endowed Faculty Fellow.
 I have also been a visiting professor at SAIF in Shanghai for a number of years: [Shanghai Advanced Institute of Finance](https://en.saif.sjtu.edu.cn/).

 E-mail: murra280@umn.edu